 You can highlight or downplay the natural curves and dimensions of your face using your haircut, which will ultimately create more symmetry and make your face look even more attractive.
 Here’s how to do it, according to your natural face shape!

 Round: The width of your cheekbones and length of your face are roughly the same measurement, but your chin and hairline are more softly curved than angular.
 Examples include Zac Efron and Leonardo DiCaprio.

 A round face is a classic, but sometimes it needs a little bit of balance to make it shine.
 With this face shape, the cut is all about creating definition and length so your face looks more oval than circular.
 Add some inches to the top of your head by creating a little bit of extra volume with a higher quiff (the floof of hair on the top of your head) and slim out your face by avoiding any bulk and keeping the sides closely cropped.
-With certain products, such as sea salt spray for men, you can create the appearance of extra volume.
+With certain products, such as sea salt spray for men, or even the magical texture powder, you can create the appearance of extra volume.